jacmkno/opinion/posts/burden-of-proof.md

-The Mystery of the Missing Cookies
+The Case of the Toppled Tower
-Once upon a time in the cozy village of Critterville, there lived a little fox named Finn who loved baking cookies.
-One sunny afternoon, Finn baked a big batch of chocolate chip cookies and left them on his windowsill to cool.
-But when he came back, the cookies were gone!

-Finn ran to his friends—Ollie the Owl, Bella the Bunny, and Sammy the Squirrel—who were playing in the meadow.
-“Someone took my cookies!”
-Finn cried.
-“And I think it was one of you!”

-Ollie flapped his wings.
-“Not me!
-I was flying high all day.”

-Bella twitched her nose.
-“I was hopping around here.
-No cookies for me!”

-Sammy flicked his tail.
-“I was gathering nuts.
-Why would I take them?”

-Finn crossed his arms.
-“Well, someone did it, and you’re all acting sneaky!”

-Just then, Wise Old Turtle waddled up.
-“Hold on, Finn,” she said in her slow, calm voice.
-“You can’t just point paws and say they did it.
-In Critterville, we have a rule: if you think someone did something, you’ve got to show why.
-It’s called the ‘burden of proof.’
-It’s on you to prove it, not on them to prove they didn’t.”
+In the bustling town of Blocksville, little builder Beaver named Benny loved stacking towers with his colorful blocks.
+One morning, he built his tallest tower yet—ten blocks high!
+But when he went to grab a juice box, he returned to find it crashed on the ground.

+Benny marched to the playground where his pals—Polly the Parrot, Timmy the Toad, and Cara the Cat—were playing.
+“One of you knocked over my tower!” he declared, pointing a paw.

+Polly squawked, “I was flapping up here—no way it was me!”

+Timmy croaked, “I was hopping by the pond all morning.”

+Cara purred, “I was napping in the sun.
+Leave me out of it!”

+Benny huffed.
+“Well, it didn’t fall on its own!”

+Just then, Granny Goat, the wisest critter in Blocksville, trotted over.
+“Slow down, Benny,” she said.
+“In Blocksville, we’ve got a fairness rule called the ‘burden of proof.’
+If you say someone did something, it’s on you to show evidence first.
+That’s step one.”

+Benny tilted his head.
+“Evidence?”

+“Yep,” said Granny Goat.
+“Clues!
+You’ve got to prove it’s them before they have to prove it’s not.”

+So Benny scurried back to his tower.
+He spotted feathers near the blocks—red ones, like Polly’s!
+“Aha!” he said, racing back.
+“Polly, these feathers say it was you!”

+Polly’s beak dropped.
+“Wait a minute!
+Those could be old feathers—I moulted yesterday!”

+Granny Goat raised a hoof.
+“Hold on, Benny.
+You’ve got a clue, and that’s a good start.
+But when you point at Polly with something solid like feathers, the burden shifts.
+Now it’s on Polly to show she didn’t do it—because fairness means she gets a chance to explain.”

+Polly thought fast.
+“Look!” she said, pointing to the pond.
+“My feathers from yesterday are still floating there.
+I wasn’t near your tower today—Timmy saw me flying!”

+Timmy nodded.
+“She’s right—I watched her soar over the pond.”

-Finn scratched his head.
-“But how do I do that?”
+Benny scratched his head.
+“Okay, not Polly.
+But then who?”

-“Look for clues!” said Wise Old Turtle.
-“Check the scene and think it through.”

-So Finn dashed back to his house.
-He sniffed the windowsill and found… muddy paw prints!
-They were too big for Bella, too small for Ollie’s talons, and didn’t match Sammy’s tiny claws.
-Then he spotted a crumb trail leading to the river.
-There, he caught Raccoon Ralph washing his paws, with chocolate smeared on his whiskers.

-“Ralph!”
-Finn shouted.
-“You took my cookies!”

-Ralph grinned sheepishly.
-“Okay, okay, you got me.
-They smelled too good!”

-Back in the meadow, Finn told his friends, “I’m sorry I blamed you.
-Wise Old Turtle was right—I had to find proof first.”

-Wise Old Turtle nodded.
+Granny Goat smiled.
+“Keep looking, Benny.
+The burden’s back on you until you’ve got more.”

+Benny checked again and found… muddy webbed footprints!
+They matched Timmy’s toes perfectly.
+“Timmy!”
+Benny cried.
+“This is you!”

+Timmy gulped.
+“Uh… okay, I hopped too close and bumped it.
+Sorry, Benny!”

+Granny Goat chuckled.
 “See, kids?
-The burden of proof keeps things fair.
-You don’t blame someone unless you’ve got a good reason—and evidence to back it up.”

-From then on, Finn shared his cookies with everyone (even Ralph), and Critterville stayed a happy, fair place.
+The burden starts with the accuser—Benny had to find clues.
+But when he did, it shifted to Polly, then Timmy, to explain.
+That back-and-forth keeps it fair—no one’s blamed without a reason, and everyone gets to speak.”

+Benny forgave Timmy, and they rebuilt the tower together—taller than ever.
+And Blocksville stayed a fair, fun place for all.

 The End.